 As well as playing at gramophones, a presenter in those days needed to know all about meaningful speech, at which Greg, in hindsight, reckons he was particularly adept.
-At the time, he was perceived as ‘esoteric’ and even ‘abstract’ but he expresses in 2008 – and as ‘technically’ still a freelance voiceover, presenter and writer – a firm belief that radio was made for qualities such as his.
+At the time, he was perceived as ‘esoteric’ and even ‘abstract’, but he expresses in 2008 – when ‘technically’ still a freelance voiceover, presenter and writer – a firm belief that radio was made for qualities such as his.

-As Roger Scott (no relation to another broadcaster of the same name, who came to prominence in the UK in the early 1970s), Greg appeared in-vision as an announcer at Harlech from March 1968 to c.
+As Roger Scott (no relation to another broadcaster of the same name, who came to prominence in the UK in the early 1970s at Capital Radio and BBC Radio 1), Greg appeared in-vision as an announcer at Harlech (March 1968 – c.
 January 1969.
 His style of presentation – developed previously on offshore radio – was deemed too risky and he received marching orders to the out-of-vision-only department.
 He remained there until his departure a couple of months later.

-Freelance continuity (including at Granada) and voiceover work was Greg’s professional occupation until reaching the announcer’s desk at Anglia, where local news bulletins and presentation of the Birthday Club were delivered to the regional audience, some of whom objected to the long-haired ‘object’ on their screen!
+Freelance continuity (including at Granada) and voiceover work was Greg’s professional occupation until reaching the announcer’s desk at Anglia (October 1969), where local news bulletins and presentation of the Birthday Club were delivered to the regional audience, some of whom objected to the long-haired ‘object’ on their screen!

 Greg prides himself in being probably the only TV announcer to have been bought a short hair wig by his employer, as well as wishing his viewers “peace” at closedown.
 Surprisingly, he lasted a full year in Norwich, until October 1970, when the call came from the north east.
 His entertainment value was diluted again at Tyne Tees, due to all continuity being out-of-vision.
 But this was rectified eventually, as an early evening glory spot was introduced, featuring the announcer on camera revealing highlights of viewing ahead.

 During his television days, Greg freelanced as an announcer at ATV and Southern, as well as revisiting Granada.
 Promotional trail voiceover work proved more sustainable and more successful.
+Greg voiced trails for BBC TV – they were always done live.
 As the voice of Anglia for a few years in the 1980s, he travelled weekly (sometimes more) to Norwich.
 There was a weekly appointment in the voiceover booth at HTV for three years in the late-1980s and throughout the 80s and 90s, few weeks elapsed when Greg did not put his voice to LWT promos.

 Video Clips on the Internet